Christoph Metzelder: Personal life

-Legal issues
+Possession of child pornography

 Metzelder was being investigated for the potential distribution of child pornography, which led him to step down from his role as president of his former club TuS Haltern am See in September 2019.

 On 4 September 2020, the district court of the city of Düsseldorf announced that an official charge had been filed against Metzelder by the prosecutor.
 The prosecutor did not express any specific suspicions.
 The district court stated in a press release that one female witness received 10 child pornographic pictures, another female witness received 16 child pornographic pictures and two child pornographic videos and a third female witness received one child pornographic picture—all distributed by using Metzelder's WhatsApp account.
 The statement also mentioned nearly 300 media files with child pornographic content having been found on Metzelder's confiscated cell phone.
 Metzelder himself had the allegations denied by his lawyers.
 On 14 September, it was reported that the Düsseldorf court's decision "indirectly stated" that Metzelder had confessed.
 His trial was on 29 April 2021 and he was sentenced to a ten-month suspended prison sentence for owning and distributing child pornography.
 Giving evidence at trial, he admitted he had collected and disseminated child pornography, and that he engaged in "extreme fantasies in chats."

 In April 2021, Metzelder's lawyer stated Metzelder was in therapy for "certain issues such as sexuality or dealing with women in certain situations" but was "obviously not" a paedophile.